TWBug/GoldCardHenge/content/apply/step-3/welcome-to-the-community.en.md

 This group is for Gold Card holders only.
 You will be asked to provide your name, email, and Gold Card application number.)

-You can join through this link: <https://www.facebook.com/groups/goldcard>
+You can join through this link: [Facebok Gold Card Group](https://www.facebook.com/groups/goldcard)